Morrisons shares at eight-year high ahead of expected bid battle

 It would likely have to match Fortress’ commitments to retain the company’s strategy and management, and could talk up the experience its senior executives would bring to the table, including adviser Terry Leahy and partner Vindi Banga.

-Leahy, who became a senior adviser to CD&R in 2011, spent 32 years at Britain's biggest supermarket Tesco (TSCO.L) , including 14 as CEO.
-Banga, a partner at the U.S. group, spent 33 years at Unilever (ULVR.L), a key food and drink supplier.
+Leahy, who became a senior adviser to CD&R in 2011, spent 32 years at Britain’s biggest supermarket Tesco , including 14 as CEO.
+Banga, a partner at the U.S. group, spent 33 years at Unilever, a key food and drink supplier.

 SUITABLE OWNERS